fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 - Also because Gojek represents a wealth of
 - etnografi driver gojek grab

+a more academic/mathematic/operations research treatment of their matchmaking algorithm, some sort of cross pollination would be useful??
 # Q2 - Was the 'Merdeka Belajar' suite of policies successful?
 - I want to know the post-mortem
 - Also norm of public works